foreverphoenix/the-phoenix-flavour/content/tpf-x/changelog/_index.md

 #### Visual Upgrade

-- Updated description, now using QW's Grass Patch.
-- Updated instructions for Folkvangr.
-- Added Cathedral 3D Pine Grass.
-- Added QW's Grass Patch.
-- Added grass density tweak instructions.
-- Moved everything from the Rudy ENB section to the main guide.
+- Pretty much everything was moved to the main guide.
+- This section was removed for the time being.

 #### New Gear